Understanding the UK Plastic Packaging Tax: Key changes and future implications

 While the tax does, in theory, allow recycled plastic from chemical (or advanced) recycling facilities to count towards the 30% recycled content threshold, in practice, it has proven challenging.
 Unlike traditional recycling, chemical recycling facilities require virgin plastic to be feed into them to ensure the waste plastic put in can re-polymerise into reusable plastic.
 This results in the outputs of chemical recycling facilities not being 100% recycled.

-Since April 2022, HMRC has accepted “mass balance” calculations to estimate the amount of recycled content in plastic packaging where inputs include both recycled and virgin plastic, but this calculation wasn’t extended to chemical recycling processes.
+Since April 2022, HMRC has accepted “material input” calculations to estimate the amount of recycled content in plastic packaging where inputs include both recycled and virgin plastic, but this calculation wasn’t extended to chemical recycling processes.
 As a result, chemically recycled plastic has been unable to qualify as recycled content under the tax, preventing businesses from using it to meet the 30% threshold.
 For those with more specialised knowledge of this area, please forgive my attempts at oversimplification – more detailed information can be found here.

 What’s been announced: Updates on mass balance accounting for chemical recycling